Sifir-io/sifir-mobile-wallet/README.md

 - User friendly UX without compromising cypherpunk principles.

 :warning: Dragons lie ahead ! :warning:
-Sifir is still very much Alpha software with known issues.
+Sifir is still very much Alpha software.
 Please keep that in mind when using it.
 If you do find an issue while using the Sifir *please* open an issue for it so we can get on it.

 *ANDROID ONLY* Sifir has only been tested on android phones at this time.